 The era of ‘football crisis’ arguably peaked between 2013 and 2017.
 In 2013 League of Denial was published, shedding light on years of misinformation and dissembling by the NFL about the risk of concussion in football.
 By 2017, the league had been dragged into a culture war, with players protesting against police brutality and racism by kneeling during the national anthem and conservatives threatening to boycott the sport in protest.

-Easterbrook’s book, also published in 2013, predates the kneeling crisis but it considers many other issues that still confront the sport today.
-The former author of ESPN’s Tuesday Morning Quarterback column considers concussion as well as college football’s exploitation of its players and the football talent conveyer belt that traps children at too young an age.
+Easterbrook’s book, also published in 2013, predates the kneeling crisis but it considers many other issues that still confront the sport today, including concussion, college football’s exploitation of its players and the football talent conveyer belt that traps children at too young an age.
 He views these issues from a strong moral perspective, trying to ensure that those in the weakest position are not being exploited.

 He is scathing in his criticism of college coaches and the NCAA in particular.
 For example, college players who commit minor violations, such as allowing someone to buy them a meal, often receive punishments than can ruin their education and their chances at a football career.
 College coaches who break the rules, meanwhile, will typically see their university punished, not them, so they can take another job and leave the punishment with their old employer.